Short Answer: Exit Interview Analysis Turns Departure Feedback Into Patterns

 If the answer is no, the analysis has already paid for itself.

-Some organizations are already making this shift — replacing static forms with adaptive conversations that capture what departing employees actually think, across languages and geographies.
+Some organizations are already making this shift — moving from static forms to adaptive conversations that capture what departing employees actually think, across languages and geographies.
 Discover how.